FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

 - High-level deployment tool that helps you get an app from your desktop to the web in a matter of minutes
 - Handles the details of your hosting environment—capacity provisioning, load balancing, scaling, and application health monitoring

+## OpsWorks

+- Manages applications and servers on AWS and on-premise
+- Supports Chef recipes and Puppet
+- A higher level service, in contrast to Cloudformation, that focuses on providing highly productive and reliable DevOps experiences for IT administrators and ops-minded developers
+- 40 Stacks by default

+## AWS Key Management Service

+- Managed service that enables you to easily encrypt your data

+## AWS Systems Manager parameter store

+- Centralized store to manage your configuration data, whether plain-text data such as database strings or secrets such as passwords
+- Builds on top of Key Management Service

 ## Whitepaper - Architecting for the cloud best practices

 - [Link](https://d0.awsstatic.com/whitepapers/AWS_Cloud_Best_Practices.pdf)